score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-VALIDATION_CONTEXT.md

 - How many pass/fail results would be expected, based on the scheduled tests?
   - **Answer**: All scheduled unit and integration tests are expected to pass (zero failures).
 - Do we have all of the expected results?
-  - **Answer**: Yes, for the selected workflows we typically have results for each run potential gaps arise when CI runs are skipped or cancelled, or due to storge limitation.
+  - **Answer**: Yes, for the selected workflows we typically have results for each run, potential gaps arise when CI runs are skipped or cancelled, or due to storge limitation.
 - Do we have time-series data for all of those results?
   - **Answer**: Stored test results are timestamped and can be queried as a time series (JLS-18, JLS-45), but due to storage limits we only keep a truncated history rather than a complete time series over the whole project lifetime.
 - If there are any gaps, do we understand why?